 Returns a flag indicating whether a character has been received on the primary serial port (serial1) associated with the 68HC11's on-chip hardware UART.
 If a character has been received a TRUE flag is returned; otherwise a FALSE flag is returned. ?KEY1 is the default ?KEY routine installed in the U?KEY user variable after the special cleanup mode is invoked, or if SERIAL1.AT.STARTUP has been executed.
 If the value in SERIAL.ACCESS is RELEASE.AFTER.LINE, ?KEY1 does not GET or RELEASE the SERIAL1.RESOURCE.
 If SERIAL.ACCESS contains RELEASE.ALWAYS, ?KEY1 GETs and RELEASEs the SERIAL1.RESOURCE.
-If SERIAL1.RESOURCE.
-If SERIAL1.RESOURCE.
+If SERIAL.ACCESS contains RELEASE.NEVER, ?KEY1 GETs but does not RELEASE the SERIAL1.RESOURCE.
 See SERIAL.ACCESS, ?KEY, U?KEY, ?KEY2.